-Construction | Hammarskjold, Westgate (Subject to Ministry approval)
+Construction | Hammarskjold, Westgate

 For students who are interested in a career in the Construction sector (carpentry, architecture, construction management, electrical, home renovations, plumbing, structural engineering, home inspection, and more) this Specialist High Skills Major offers students a solid foundation in the area of study.
 The SHSM required credits, sector specific cooperative education opportunities, along with specialized sector training and certification are available for students to further expand their learning experiences.